 This seaside town in Essex is the largest settlement on the Tendring peninsular and has been a popular coastal destination for quite some time!

-Packed full of typical British seaside fun, living in Clacton on Sea is sure to appeal to lovers of the beach.
+Bursting with a range of typical British seaside pleasures, living in Clacton on Sea is sure to appeal to lovers of the beach.

 The town saw a huge growth in popularity throughout the 1950s and 60s, when a trip to the town was a top choice for all of Essex’s residents.

-The town made national headlines in 1964 when rival gangs, The Mods and Rockers, clashed on the beach!
+The area even made national headlines in 1964 when rival gangs, The Mods and Rockers, clashed on the beach!

 This incident became known as ‘The Battle of Pier Gap’, and really put the town on the map.

-Clacton on Sea’s impressive pier, amusement arcades and lovely beaches all solidified the town’s popularity.
+Clacton on Sea’s amazing pier, amusement arcades and beautiful beaches have all cemented the town’s popularity.

 Whilst British coastal holidays have seen a dip in popularity since then, living in Clacton on Sea still provides residents with some great amenities.

-In this article we aim to put the spotlight back to the area, discussing everything great about living in Clacton on Sea.
+In this article we aim to put the spotlight back on the area, examining everything great about living in Clacton on Sea.

 Here are our 6 reasons to consider living in Clacton on Sea!

-In some areas, the housing market has remained buoyant, even increasing with regard to sales.
+In most areas of the country, the housing market has been increasing with regard to sales.

-Clacton has suffered slightly with a downward overall fall of 2% during the past year with the average price for a home in the town now standing at £219,421.
+Property values in the area have shot up over the last year, with the average price for a home in the town now standing at £258,852.

-The majority of sales in Clacton-On-Sea during the past 12 months were detached properties, selling for an average price of £275,838.
+Most of the sales in Clacton-On-Sea during the past year were detached properties.

 There are some very nice neighbourhoods to choose from East Clacton is one of them.

-It offers some very delightful Victorian terraces which sell from £200,000 and benefit from being close to Clacton Train Station and a short walk to the seafront and Town Centre.
+It offers some very delightful Victorian terraces which sell from and benefit from being close to Clacton Train Station as well as a short walk to the seafront and Town Centre.

-The Esplanade is an extremely sought-after area, where homes cost an average of £534,862 and have 360-degree views of the ocean.
+The Esplanade is another highly sought-after area, where homes cost an average of £505,000 in September 2022 and have 360-degree views of the ocean.

 Often it is not until you have lived in a location for a while do you really get to know it.